 If you become a foster carer you are entitled to -

 - a weekly allowance paid to cover the cost of looking after a child in your home.
 The amount paid depends on the age of the child placed and is to cover the cost of the looking after the child

-- additional allowances for extra costs such as setting up your home to become a foster carer
+- additional allowances for extra costs such as setting up your home for foster children

-- payments for holidays, birthdays and religious holidays
+- payments for holidays, birthdays and festivals (eg Christmas)

-- additional weekly fee payments, which reflect your commitment and development as a foster carer.
+- additional weekly fee payments, which reflect your skill and development as a foster carer.
 These are also paid weekly when a child is in placement